UWC-CSC/uveb/docs/source/usage/index.rst

 Usage
 =====

+Uveb is relatively simple to use.
+Please refer to the links on how to use it.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    api
    setup
    config

-Uveb is relatively simple to use.
-Please refer to the links on how to use it.